Mike Gravel: Second term

+Seated, left to right: Henry Kissinger, Rita Gravel, Mike Gravel, Betty Ford and Ted Stevens.

 In 1975, Gravel introduced an amendment to cut the number of troops overseas by 200,000, but it was defeated on a voice vote.

 In September 1975, Gravel was named as one of several Congressional Advisers to the Seventh Special Session of the United Nations General Assembly, which met to discuss problems related to economic development and international economic cooperation.

 In June 1976, Gravel was the focus of a federal investigation into allegations that he was involved in a sex-for-vote arrangement.
 Congressional staff clerk Elizabeth Ray (who had already been involved in a sex scandal that led to the downfall of Representative Wayne Hays) said that in August 1972 she had sex with Gravel aboard a houseboat on the Potomac River, under the instruction of Representative Kenneth J. Gray, her boss at the time.
 Gray allegedly wanted to secure Gravel's support for further funding for construction of the National Visitor Center in Washington, a troubled project that was under the jurisdiction of subcommittees that both members chaired.
 Another Congressional staffer said she witnessed the boat encounter, but Gravel said at the time that he had never met either of the women.
 Gravel and Gray strongly denied that they had made any arrangement regarding legislation, and neither was ever charged with any wrongdoing.
 Decades later, Gravel wrote that he had indeed had sex with Ray, but had not changed any votes because of it.

 Gravel and his main financial backer, Gottstein, had a falling out in 1978, during the Congressional debate over whether to allow a controversial sale of U.S. F-15 fighter aircraft to Saudi Arabia.
 An ardent backer of Israel, Gottstein opposed the sale and asked Gravel to vote against it.
 But Gravel not only voted for it but made an emotional speech attacking the anti-sale campaign.
 Gravel wrote in 2008 that it was the only time Gottstein had ever asked him for a favor, and the rupture resulted in their never speaking to each other again.